wenet-e2e/wenet/README.md

 ## Acknowledge

+1. We borrowed a lot of code from [ESPnet](https://github.com/espnet/espnet) for transform based modeling.
-We borrowed a lot of code from [ESPnet](https://github.com/espnet/espnet), and we refered to [OpenTransformer](https://github.com/ZhengkunTian/OpenTransformer/blob/master/otrans/recognizer.py) for batch inference.
+2. We borrowed a lot of code from [Kaldi](http://kaldi-asr.org/) for WFST based decoding for LM integration.
+3. We refered to [OpenTransformer](https://github.com/ZhengkunTian/OpenTransformer/) for python batch inference of e2e models.

 ## Citations